-1. Get organized: Track your income, expenses and goals, automatically.
-Establishing savings goals and tracking your income and expenses are important to keep your finances firmly in control.
-In the past, that meant writing down everything you spend every day, sorting the expenses into categories, then adding them up and comparing them with what you’d budgeted.
+Establishing savings goals and tracking your income and expenses are important steps you must take to keep your finances firmly in control.
+In the past, that meant writing down everything you spend every day, sorting the expenses into categories, then adding them up and comparing them with what you had budgeted.

 What a pain.